MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/data-collection.md

 ms.topic: conceptual
 ms.service: azure-stack
 ms.subservice: azure-stack-hci
-ms.date: 03/12/2021
+ms.date: 10/20/2021
 ---

 # Azure Stack HCI data collection

 > Applies to: Azure Stack HCI, versions 21H2 and 20H2

-This topic describes required data collected to keep Azure Stack HCI secure, up to date, and working as expected for General Availability (GA) in December 2020.
+This topic describes required data collected to keep Azure Stack HCI secure, up to date, and working as expected.

 Customer data, including the names, metadata, configuration, and contents of your on-premises virtual machines (VMs) is never sent to the cloud unless you turn on additional services like Azure Backup or Azure Site Recovery, or unless you enroll those VMs individually into cloud management services like Azure Arc.